M7OCM/890/README.md

 - 1 Change AGC Mode (A3, F3, F2, F1, F0, F7, F6, F5, F4); F2, F1 are good choices for airband
 - 2 Decrease value of current register's setting by 1
 - 3 Increase value of current register's setting by 1
-- Exit Return to main
+- EXIT key Return to main

 Scan lists and Scanning